EventBuilder Data Processing Addendum

 - Personal Data Breaches.
 EventBuilder will notify Customer without undue delay after EventBuilder becomes aware of any Personal Data Breach involving Customer Data, and will provide timely information relating to such Personal Data Breach as it becomes known or reasonably requested by Customer.
 At Customer’s request, EventBuilder will promptly provide Customer with commercially reasonable assistance as necessary to enable Customer to notify authorities and/or affected Data Subjects, if Customer is required to do so under Data Protection Laws.

 - Data Subject Requests.
 As part of the Services, EventBuilder provides Customer and with a number of controls that Customer may use to access, correct, delete, or restrict Personal Data, which Customer may use to assist it in connection with its obligations under Data Protection Laws, including its obligations relating to responding to requests from Data Subjects to exercise their rights under applicable Data Protection Laws ("Data Subject Requests").
-To the extent that Customer is unable to independently address a Data Subject Request through the Services, then upon Customer’s written request EventBuilder shall provide reasonable assistance to Customer to respond to any Data Subject Requests or requests from data protection authorities relating to the Processing of Customer Data under the Agreement.
+To the extent that Customer is unable to independently address a Data Subject Request through the Services, then upon Customer's written request EventBuilder shall provide reasonable assistance to Customer to respond to any Data Subject Requests or requests from data protection authorities relating to the Processing of Customer Data under the Agreement.
 Customer shall reimburse EventBuilder for the commercially reasonable costs arising from this assistance.
-If a Data Subject Request or other communication regarding the Processing of Customer Data under the Agreement is made directly to EventBuilder, EventBuilder will promptly inform Customer and will advise the Data Subject to submit their request to Customer.
-Customer shall be solely responsible for responding substantively to any such Data Subject Requests or communications involving Personal Data.
+If a Data Subject Request or other communication regarding the Processing of Customer Data under the Agreement is made directly to EventBuilder, EventBuilder will promptly inform Customer.
+Customer shall be solely responsible for facilitating any such Data Subject Requests or communications involving Personal Data.

 - Data Protection Impact Assessment and Prior Consultation.
 To the extent EventBuilder is required under Data Protection Law, EventBuilder shall (at Customer's expense) provide reasonably requested information regarding EventBuilder's processing of Customer Data under the Agreement to enable Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by law.